valor-software/ngx-bootstrap/README.md

 </button>
 ```

-You will need bootstrap styles:
+You will need Bootstrap styles:
 - `Bootstrap 3`
 ```
 <!-- index.html -->